dropbox/SwiftyDropbox/README.md

 #### Specify API call response queue

-You can also set custom response queues on a API call-by-call basis in the response handler:
+By default, response/progress handler code runs on the main thread.
+You can set a custom response queue for each API call that you make via the `response` method, in the event want your response/progress handler code to run on a different thread:

 ```Swift
 let client = DropboxClientsManager.authorizedClient!